David-Manning/david-manning.github.io/_posts/2024-05-04-axis-percentages-in-ggplot2.md

 ## Fractions of a percent

-It works out the correct significant figures.
+It also works out the correct significant figures, so we don't have to spend time getting the formatting right.
 ```
 ggplot(data = df_perc, mapping = aes(x = x2, y = y)) +
     geom_point() +